Rowland Hussey Macy: Quakerism

+Honours

+In 2008 the United States House of Representatives passed a resolution on the 150th anniversary of the founding of the Macy's Department store and to honor its founder R. H. Macy.
+The R. H. Macy Company was cited for the exemplary drive and entrenprenaurial spirit of its founder R. H. Macy.
+In addition, it was recognized for being the first major retailer to promote a woman, Margaret Getchell, into an executive position.
+The compoany was also cited for an innovative one-price system, the use of advertising to quote specific prices for specific items and a robust supplier diversity program which assists small minority-owned businesses in creating a successful relationship with large scale retailers.

+Death

 Macy died on March 29, 1877, in Paris of Bright's disease.
 He was interred in the Woodlawn Cemetery in The Bronx.
 His will was probated on May 1, 1877, and he left his wife, Louisa H. "absolutely, all the paraphernalia, wearing apparel, watches, rings, trinkets, jewels, and personal ornaments reputed to belong to her, and during her life, the use of all the household furniture, books, clocks, bronzes, and works of art."
 At her death this was to pass to his daughter, Florence.
 He left only a small annuity for his son.
 The following year, in 1878, Macy's partner La Forge died, and the third partner, Valentine, died in 1879.
 Ownership of the store passed to the Macy family until 1895, when it was sold to Isidor and Nathan Straus.